 Fast, easy control and menu system: The Vector utilizes switch "gestures" and your control stick to let you rapidly scroll through menus and change parameters.
 All OSD parameters can be configured via the stick menus!

-Kitchen sink: Of course, all the other OSD features you've come to expect from Eagle Tree, such as RADAR, ladders, compass, full 'F16' AHI, flight simulator, manual waypoints, monitoring of up to four battery voltages, and a huge list of parameters available for display are there in the Vector.
+Kitchen sink: Of course, all the other OSD features you've come to expect from Eagle Tree, such as RADAR to show your position relative to your ground station, ladders, compass, full 'F16' AHI, a built in flight simulator, manual and automatic waypoints for US customers, monitoring of up to four battery voltages, and a huge list of parameters available for display are available in the Vector.

 Utilizing their proven Guardian technology, the Vector's built-in, full featured flight controller is equally at home with both fixed wing (traditional, elevon, v-tail, etc.) and multirotor (quadcopter, hexacopter) aircraft.
-And, since the controller is fully integrated with the OSD, everything can be adjusted via the onscreen menus, rather than needing to drag a laptop or other device to the field for small settings changes.
+And, since the controller is fully integrated with the OSD, everything can be adjusted via the onscreen menus.
+No need to drag a laptop or other device to the field for small settings changes.

 You can even move the Vector back and forth between your fixed wing and your multirotor at the field, with no PC configuration needed!